agrrh/agrrh.com/pages/cv.md

 - Represented the company at the thematics forum
 - Interviewing applicants
 - Compiling working schedule, vacations

+Quit due to reaching upper limit for this position.

 #### Technical Support specialist at Yota (2012-2012)